arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	Once the upload is complete, you will see the new asset listed in the _Content_ list.
 By convention, the name will have **-Source** appended at the end to help track new content as source content for encoding tasks.

-	If the file size value is not updated after the uploading process finishes, press the **Sync Metadata** button.
+	If the Size value of the file is not updated after the uploading process finishes, press the **Sync Metadata** button.
 This synchronizes the asset file size with the actual file size in storage and refreshes the value on the _Content_ page.

 <a name="encoding-content-in-media-services" />
 ### Task 3 - Encoding content in Media Services ###